littleidiot40/stac-collection-search/README.md

   - [Core](https://github.com/radiantearth/stac-api-spec/tree/main/core)

 A collection search endpoint provides the ability to filter STAC collections.
-It retrieves a group of collections that match the provided parameters, wrapped in a Catalog.
+It retrieves a group of collections that match the provided parameters, wrapped in a [STAC Catalog](https://github.com/radiantearth/stac-api-spec/tree/main/stac-spec/catalog-spec).

 Implementing GET /search is required, POST /search is optional, but recommended.